raph-r/TicTacToe/README.md

 ## Features
 * One Game Mode - Player vs IA
-* One types of IA - Randon Or Game Tree
+* One types of IA - Game Tree

 ## Controls